Blind denoising diffusion models and the blessings of dimensionality: Theoretical contributions

 where we initialize with $X_0^\star \sim \cN(0, \sigma_0^2I)$.

-We consider the following ansatz: for all $t$, $X_t^\star$ is approximately distributed as $p_{\sigma_t}$, for some denoising schedule $(\sigma_t)_{t\ge 0}$ (to be derived).
-Further, let us suppose that when $y = X_t^\star$, then the conditional distribution $\mu(\sigma|X_t^\star)$ in~\eqref{eq:cond_noise} concentrates on the true noise level $\sigma_t$.
-By~\eqref{eq:mixture_score}, this suggests considering the following process in which we replace the conditional average over noise levels with $\sigma_t$:
+We consider the following ansatz: for all $t$, $X_t^\star$ is approximately distributed as $p_{\sigma_t}$, for some noise sequence $(\sigma_t)_{t\ge 0}$ (to be derived).
+Further, let us suppose that when $y = X_t^\star$, then the conditional distribution $\post(\sigma|y)$ in~\eqref{eq:cond_noise} concentrates on the true noise level $\sigma_t$.
+As a result, ~\eqref{eq:mixture_score} collapses to a Laplace approximation.
+This suggests considering the following process in which we replace the conditional average over noise levels with $\sigma_t$:

 However, along~\eqref{eq:ideal_sde}, the evolution of the density is given by SDE theory, in particular by the Fokker--Planck equation.
 In order to be consistent with the ansatz $\msf{Law}(X_t) \approx p_{\sigma_t}$, this implies the following ODE for $\sigma_t$ (see Appendix~\ref{app:opt_schedule}):